tts-tcq-2024/paradigm-shift-in-java-yin2kor/README.md

 ## Issues

 - The code here has high complexity in a single function.
-- The tests are not complete - they do not cover all the needs of a consumer
+- The vitals.tests are not complete - they do not cover all the needs of a consumer

 ## Tasks

 1. Reduce the cyclomatic complexity.
 1. Separate pure functions from I/O
 1. Avoid duplication - functions that do nearly the same thing
-1. Complete the tests - cover all conditions.
+1. Complete the vitals.tests - cover all conditions.
 1. To take effective action, we need to know the abnormal measure and the breach - whether high or low.
 Add this capability.